Ziggy Heath

-Zygmunt Lawrence Giedroyc Heath is a British-Polish actor and writer for stage, television and film.
+Zygmunt Lawrence Giedroyc Heath is a British-Polish actor and writer.

 Early life and education

 Heath was born in west London to what he has described as a traditional Polish Catholic family.
 He was christened Zygmunt to have a traditional Polish name but it was shortened to Ziggy, in part because his parents are both fans of David Bowie.
 He graduated from London Academy of Music and Dramatic Art.

 Career

-Stage
+Theatre

 Heath made his professional stage debut playing the lead role of Hon.
 Alan Howard in a production of the Terence Rattigan play French Without Tears at the Orange Tree Theatre in 2016.
 He also played Man in the two-hander In the Night Time (Before the Sun Rises) at the Orange Tree Theatre in 2018.
 In 2019 he played the titular role of Peter Pan in a production of Ella Hickson's Wendy and Peter Pan at the Royal Lyceum Theatre, directed by Eleanor Rhode, with the show going on to receive outstanding critical reviews.
 In June 2024, it was announced that Heath would play Oleg Sogolyev in the world premiere of David Edgar's new play The New Real at the RSC.